avaz7791/SanDiegoCountyPotholeAnalysis/ETL 2.md

 This project attempts to find any correlations between the following

 1. Weather
-2. Pothole formation in dry weather vs after a storm
+2. Pothole formation in dry vs wet weather
 3. City responsiveness to pothole repair based on neighborhood

 Using information from the City of San Diego “Get it Done” website [https://www.sandiego.gov/get-it-done]() we were able to download a CSV containing historical data about the City of San Diego (not county) potholes.